NEST: Nested Event Stream Transformer for Sequences of Multisets: Introduction

+Most FMs for event-stream data adopt flat Transformer architectures~\citep{li2020behrt, rasmy2021med, wornow2023ehrshot, odgaard2024core, renc2024ethos}, which do not explicitly model the hierarchical structure of event streams.
+GPT-style causal modeling~\citep{mcdermott2023event, renc2024ethos} imposes a fixed token order on locally permutation-invariant groups of events, while BERT-style full attention~\citep{rasmy2021med, odgaard2024core} preserves all pairwise interactions but at computing cost that grows quadratically with context size.
+More fundamentally, both paradigms learn representations only at the token level through MLM or NTP; encounter-level representations, the clinically meaningful unit of analysis, are only recovered through post-hoc pooling, which prior work has shown to be suboptimal~\citep{reimers2019sentence, gao2021simcse}.
+The principle of learning representations at semantically coherent units rather than individual tokens has been advocated in language modeling~\citep{barrault2024lcm} and object-centric visual reasoning~\citep{locatello2020object}.
+We instantiate this idea for clinical event streams through joint architectural and pretraining changes, treating encounters as the natural unit of representation.

-Inspired by previous efforts in building hierarchical models for text data \citep{yang2016hierarchical, chalkidis2022hat} and event stream data~\citep{hu2019sets2sets, li2022hibehrt}, we develop \textbf{N}ested \textbf{E}vent \textbf{S}tream \textbf{T}ransformer (\textbf{NEST}) as a foundation model suitable for event stream data.
-NEST adopts a simple and modular architecture built upon a stack of hierarchical Transformer layers.
-Each layer consists of a set-wise encoder (SWE) that models token-level interactions within sets, and a cross-set encoder (CSE) that captures dynamics across multisets at the whole sequence level, together enabling \textit{dual-level contextualization}.
-By embedding the inductive bias of the hierarchical ordering in event streams into its architecture, this design offers two principal benefits: (i) enhanced computational efficiency via structurally induced sparse attention, and (ii) direct learning of set-level representations rather than relying on post hoc pooling.
+Building on hierarchical models for text~\citep{yang2016hierarchical, chalkidis2022hat} and event streams~\citep{hu2019sets2sets, li2022hibehrt}, we introduce \textbf{N}ested \textbf{E}vent \textbf{S}tream \textbf{T}ransformer (\textbf{NEST}), a foundation model that structurally aligns with \texttt{SeqSet} data.
+Each NEST layer pairs a set-wise encoder (SWE) for within-set token interactions with a cross-set encoder (CSE) for sequence-level dynamics, with the two encoders interleaved layer-by-layer rather than stacked in two phases.
+This interleaving yields \textit{dual-level contextualization}, providing (i) structurally induced sparse attention and (ii) direct set-level representations without post-hoc pooling.

 Apart from the architectural modification, we also propose a separate pretraining objective, Masked Set Modeling (MSM), that is tailored for sequences of multisets and complements the standard MLM objective during NEST training.
-The MSM task enables NEST to produce ready-to-use set-level representations while retaining fine-grained token-level information, eliminating the need for heuristic post-training pooling.
+The MSM objective enables NEST to learn ready-to-use set representations, eliminating heuristic post-training pooling.